Categories > WeAreDevs > JJSploit >

 Posted

-A common question we receive is whether our software is safe.
+We're often asked if the software hosted on WeAreDevs (like JJSploit) is safe.
 The answer is yes!
 Let's quickly lay out the facts:

-- JJSploit, when downloaded from wearedevs.net, is not malicious and developed by us.
+- JJSploit, when downloaded from wearedevs.net, is not malicious and developed by WeAreDevs.

-- Your antivirus flags it because it changes how other programs on your system work,
+- Your antivirus flags it because it changes how other programs on your system function.

-Most of the time, this confusion originates from inexperienced users jumping to conclusions, but if you genuinely find something malicious on WeAreDevs, report it to us with file hashes and static/behavioral analysis (e.g., screenshots of malicious code, Procmon and Wireshark logs).
+This confusion originates from inexperienced users jumping to conclusions, but if you genuinely find something malicious on WeAreDevs, report it to us with file hashes and static/behavioral analysis.
+We'll be sure to remove it swiftly.

 Technical Explanation Behind False Positives

-Your computer's memory (RAM) stores data your computer needs to access quickly, like scripts, instances, or other programs.
-Roblox exploits fundamentally have to modify Roblox's memory so they can hook into the scripting engine.
-Memory editing can look suspicious to an antivirus because malware sometimes uses it as a cloaking technique, but just because an exploit interacts with Roblox only doesn’t mean it’s harmful.
+Your computer's RAM stores data that it needs to access quickly, like running programs.
+Roblox resides in your RAM when it is running.
+Exploits fundamentally have to modify Roblox's memory so they can access Roblox's scripting engine.
+This behavior can look suspicious to an antivirus because malware sometimes uses memory editing as a cloaking technique, but exploits typically only edit Roblox's memory.
+The changes made to Roblox are not persistent and disappear when it is closed.

-Antiviruses often flag exploits just to be safe.
+Antiviruses love to flag cheats just to be safe, because they wouldn't want to be liable for damages.
 If heuristics triggered the alert, that’s called a false positive.
-These happen all the time, especially with cheats.
-And if it’s tagged "GameHack," the name says it all: it’s a Roblox exploit.
+These happen all the time, especially with cheats, but it even happens with common software!
+It's quite a mess, unfortunately.
+And if your antivirus flagged down your cheat as, "GameHack," well the name says it all: it’s a Roblox exploit.
 Full stop.

 Determining if an Exploit is Undeniably Malicious

-I’ve personally reviewed JJSploit and found no malicious behavior, but I cannot say the same for every program on WeAreDevs.
-To determine if an exploit is truly malicious, you need to go full detective mode.
+To determine if an exploit is truly malicious, you need to go full detective mode, and that means you're going to need experience in reverse engineering.
 Simple antivirus scans aren’t enough because they're inaccurate as hell.
 The following paragraphs will explain some tools and approaches that can help.

 Start by monitoring network activity using tools like Wireshark or MITMProxy.
-Look for unexplained, long-lived TCP connections, which could indicate a remote access trojan (RAT).
-You'll need to do further analysis to determine if that socket is being used for legitimate purposes, such as a websocket for notifications.
+Look for unexplained, persistent TCP connections, which could indicate a remote access trojan (RAT).

 Next, track system activity with Procmon to see what files, registry keys, and system internals the program interacts with.